 We look forward to receiving your application.

 If your submitted application meets the criteria for the role then you may be invited to come to an interview or assessment centre.
-This page gives some tips on how to prepare and what to expect at your assessment.
+Below gives some tips on how to prepare and what to expect at your assessment:

 It may sound obvious but do your research about our hospitals and the department you are being interviewed for.
 The more comfortable you are with this information the more you can tailor your skills and experience and relax in the interview.

 Your interviewer/assessor will be looking to understand how well you fit the job description and person specification for the role that you have applied for and so will tailor their questions to explore this at the interview.
 We therefore recommend that you read both these documents carefully and have a think about what you may be asked and prepare your answers accordingly.
 There will be opportunities to ask any questions that you may have about the role, the Trust and its services so also think about some questions you want to ask.